munificent/journal/_posts/2010-10-29-bootstrapping-a-type-system.md

 Every class that defines a type in Magpie implements that.
 Interfaces are a type, so [`Interface`](http://bitbucket.org/munificent/magpie/src/8865c82a958d/base/Interface.mag) implements it, of course:

-    :::magpie
+{% highlight magpie %}
 class Interface
     canAssignFrom(other Type -> Bool)
         // Check that other type has every member of this one. for member = members do
             var type = member memberType()
             let otherMem = other getMemberType(member name) then
                 // Must be assignable.
                 if type canAssignFrom(otherMem) not then
                     return false
                 end
             else return false // Must have members end

         // If we got here, every method was found and matched. true
     end

     getMemberType(name String -> Type | Nothing)
         let member = members first(
             fn (m Member -> Bool) m name == name) then member memberType()
         end
     end

     // other stuff...
 end
+{% endhighlight %}

 So we have a Magpie class, `Interface` that implements an interface, `Type`, that is in turn an instance of that same `Interface` class.